Convicted killer’s escape is the latest in string of Pennsylvania jailbreaks this year – KION546

 Convicted killer’s escape is the latest in string of Pennsylvania jailbreaks this year

-(CNN) — The escape of a convicted murderer from a Chester County correctional facility last week is not the only incident of its kind in Pennsylvania in the past few months.
+(CNN) — The escape of a convicted murderer from a Chester County correctional facility in late August is not the only incident of its kind in Pennsylvania in the past few months.

 For one, there was a similar incident in May at that facility.
 The same month, two people escaped from a Philadelphia jail through a hole in a recreation yard fence.
 And in July an inmate escaped from an exercise room in the Warren County jail in the northwest part of the state.